someobserver/recurgence/README.md

 This has been antifragile at every turn.
 Relentless attempts to shatter it have failed.

-i can't document the evidence fast enough on my own, and need help.

 ## What does this mean?

 Answering that is something i can't even try to do.